-Do you want to make your sales more efficient?
+Do you want to make your after-sales more efficient?

 Maybe roll out new business models, all while increasing customer loyalty?
 Digital after-sales is the solution.
 Read how manufacturers can get started easily and grow as they go.

 - More profit for manufacturers, as additional products and services are offered

 - More customer loyalty, as the competitive pressure is reduced by optimized products, even based on their installed base

-- More efficiency for B2B buyers, since a digital customer portal can be adapted to individual processes
+- More efficiency for B2B buyers, since a digital customer portal can be adapted to customers' processes

 Do you want to benchmark yourself against your competitors?
 Here's our latest industry report: